bateskevin/PSAtlas/docs/AddLessons.md

 Example:

 ```
-New-PWSHSchoolStep -Lesson "PathToYourLesson" -Title "Title of your Step" -Description "Here you fill in what the Task for this step is" -Hint "Add a hint here if needed" -Template "PathToYourTemplate\Template.ps1" -Test "PathToYourTest\Test.Tests.ps1"
+New-PSAtlasStep -Guide "PathToYourGuide" -Title "Title of your Step" -Description "Here you fill in what the Task for this step is" -Hint "Add a hint here if needed" -Template "PathToYourTemplate\Template.ps1" -Test "PathToYourTest\Test.Tests.ps1"
 ```

 ### Template